PamMeneses/MultiZProjectMax/README.txt

 # MultiZProjectMax
-Macro of ImageJ-FIJI function "Image>Stacks>Z Project...Max Intensity" for multiple stacks at once
+Macro of ImageJ-FIJI function Max Intensity Z-Projection "Image>Stacks>Z Project...Max Intensity" for multiple stacks at once

 1. Open ImageJ-FIJI.
 2. Go to "Plugins>Macros>Install..." and find the .ijm file in your files directory (probably in the Downloads folder?).